 We are called to be considerate of people and to use our words to uplift and encourage them to pursue godliness through our example.

 May I encourage you today to be an inspiration to the younger generations with your thoughtful words rather than your criticism and opinions.
-We are all trying to find our way in this world, and sometimes we don’t know why someone is the way they are.
+We are all trying to find our way in this world, and sometimes we don’t know why a person is the way they are.

-Those young men we had met on the subway many years ago may have come from abusive homes and were dressed like punk rockers to ward off people who may try to harm them.
+The young men we had met on the subway many years ago, may have come from abusive homes and were dressed like punk rockers to ward off bullies who may try to harm them.
 All I remember is how gracious they had been to the small town girls who were laughing at them.
-Afterall we had been ten years behind in our fashion and attire, but nobody had made fun of us.
+Afterall, we had been ten years behind in our fashion and attire, but nobody had made fun of us.

-May your words always cause others to walk away feeling as though you have enriched their lives with your compassion💗
+May your words always cause others to walk away feeling as though you have enriched their lives with compassion and grace💗